 Innovative pattern and production techniques have propelled her to the forefront of UK design, and she is widely recognised for her contributions to textiles and surface pattern – in 2006 she was honoured with a Royal Designer for Industry Distinction (RDI), and in 2017 she was awarded an Honorary Fellowship by the University of the Arts London.
 In 2016 she released a biographical account of working with pattern, ‘Neisha Crosland: Life of a Pattern’, published by Merrell.

-Her work has been used by top decorators in fashionable restaurants, pubs, clubs, hotels and private homes around the world, and by Art directors for fashion campaigns and film sets.
-Her work is archived at the Victoria & Albert Museum and Geffrye Museum.
+Her work has been used by top decorators in fashionable restaurants, pubs, clubs, hotels and private homes around the world, and by art directors for fashion campaigns and film sets.
+Her work is archived at the Victoria & Albert Museum and the Museum of the Home.

 The designer’s aesthetic manages to embrace a refined sense of purism with a love of decoration.
 Her designs are elegant and intelligent and have an impeccable sense of balance, proportion and personality.
 Her guiding principle is that ‘decoration should have an emotional appeal’ and that ‘an idea is only good enough if it has a fresh point of view’.